9K35 Strela-10: Development

 The 9K35 is the successor of the 9K31 Strela-1 and can also use the Strela-1's missiles in place of the 9M37.

-Development of the 9K37 Strela-10SV system was initiated July 24, 1969.
-The decision to begin the development of a new non-all-weather system was taken despite the simultaneous development of an all-weather hybrid gun/missile system 2K22 "Tunguska" mainly as an economical measure.
+Development of the 9K37 Strela-10SV system was initiated on 24 July 1969.
+The decision to begin the development of a new non-all-weather system was taken despite the simultaneous development of an all-weather hybrid gun/missile system 2K22 "Tunguska", mainly as an economical measure.
 It was also seen as advantageous to have a system capable of fast reaction times and immunity to heavy radio-frequency jamming.

 Rather than being mounted on an amphibious but lightly armoured BRDM-2 chassis like the 9K31, the 9K35 is mounted on a more mobile tracked, modified MT-LB, with more room for equipment and missile reloads.
 Provision for amphibious capability is provided in some variants in the form of polyurethane-filled floats.

-The Strela-10SV system and its 9M37 missile were tested in Donguzkom range from 1973 to 1974, but the results were disappointing: the system was found deficient in terms of missile probability of kill, vehicle reliability, among other things.
-Acceptance to service was thus delayed until May 16, 1976, by which time improvements had been introduced to the system.
+The Strela-10SV system and its 9M37 missile were tested on the Donguzkom range from 1973 to 1974, but the results were disappointing: the system was found deficient in terms of missile probability of kill and vehicle reliability, among other issues.
+Acceptance into service was thus delayed until 16 May 1976, by which time improvements had been made to the system.

-Development of the system continued throughout the years through Strela-10M, -10M2 and -10M3 variants introducing among other things improved radio communications and provision for better integration to the Soviet integrated air defence system air picture data.
-Also improved missiles (9M37M and 9M333) have been developed and by September 2007 the 9K35M3-K Kolchan variant, mounted on a BTR-60 wheeled chassis, was displayed for the first time at the Moscow Air Show MAKS 2007.
+Development of the system continued over the years with Strela-10M, -10M2 and -10M3 variants introducing among other things improved radio communications and better integration with Soviet integrated air defence system air picture data.
+Improved missiles (9M37M and 9M333) were also developed, and by September 2007, the 9K35M3-K Kolchan variant, mounted on a BTR-60 wheeled chassis, was displayed for the first time at the Moscow Air Show MAKS 2007.

-The Russian Armed Forces will receive 72 advanced mobile "night" short-range anti-aircraft missile complexes "Strela-10M4" by 2016.
+The Russian Armed Forces were to receive 72 advanced mobile "night" short-range "Strela-10M4" anti-aircraft missile complexes by 2016.
 In 2014, the Russian Airborne Troops received the first batch of 18 "Strela-10M4" vehicles.
-This modernization is intended to extend the service life of the system for 3–5 years.
+This modernization was intended to extend the service life of the system by 3–5 years.

 The Strela-10M is expected to be replaced by the Sosna anti-aircraft missile system.
 The system is based on the MT-LB chassis consisting of 12 Sosna-R 9M337 beam rider missiles with a range of 10 km and altitude of 5 km.

 Description

 Associated systems and vehicles

 The 9K35 is a SAM system with electro-optical guidance.
 It has the capability to use radars for target acquisition and range.
-Some vehicles have a pintle-mounted PKT 7.62 mm machine gun in front of the forward hatch for local protection.
+Some vehicles have a pintle-mounted PKT 7.62 mm machine gun in front of the forward hatch for close-in protection.
 Other vehicles have been seen with additional support railings for the system on the rear deck.
 The following is a list of associated equipment: